 Student Spotlight: Investigating Postpartum Insurance Coverage for Immigrants

-Lucy Zheng’s summer APE project brought her to Brown’s Population Studies and Training Center, where she’s assisting Maria Steenland, assistant professor of health services, policy and practice and of population studies.
+Lucy Zheng’s summer MPH Practicum project brought her to Brown’s Population Studies and Training Center, where she’s assisting Maria Steenland, assistant professor of health services, policy and practice and of population studies.
 Her role is no easy task; she’s charged with diving into the world of data collection, working closely with state health departments across the United States.
 Her mission?
 To gather evidence that contributes to a comprehensive policy analysis on the accessibility of public postpartum insurance coverage for immigrants and undocumented families.

 As Lucy delves into her work, she’s shedding light on the challenges women and children face when it comes to accessing the health care they need.
 She hopes to uncover potential data gaps in the system, leading to solutions that could make a difference in the lives of immigrant families across the country.